An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Models

-Scaling pre-trained language models, such as increasing model and data size, LLMs enhance their capacity for downstream tasks.
+By scaling pre-trained language models, such as increasing model and data size, LLMs enhance their capacity for downstream tasks.
 Unlike earlier models that required fine-tuning, these LLMs can be effectively prompted with zero- or few-shot examples for task-solving.
+Previous research has looked into different prompting techniques for various tasks.
+For example, prompt chaining has been studied for summarization~\cite{sun-etal-2024-prompt}.
+In the area of named entity recognition, the use of special tokens (like @@\#\#) has been found to enhance entity identification~\cite{wang2023gptnernamedentityrecognition}.
+In our study, we utilize existing human annotation guidelines from these datasets.
+This method has been employed in earlier studies, demonstrating its effectiveness~\cite{mishra-etal-2022-cross, sainz2024gollie}.